Kentico/xperience-jira/README.md

 #### Custom webhook handling

-If you want to prevent the default webhook functionality which moves the workflow to the next step, or add your own to before/after that occurs, you can register [custom event handlers](https://docs.xperience.io/custom-development/handling-global-events):
+If you want to prevent the default webhook functionality which moves the workflow to the next step, or run your own code before/after that occurs, you can register [custom event handlers](https://docs.xperience.io/custom-development/handling-global-events):

 - __JiraEvents.WebhookTriggered.Before__
 - __JiraEvents.WebhookTriggered.After__